Updated: Sep 29, 2021

 Who is the audience and what will appeal to them so much that they’re willing to give you their juicy contact details?
 Time to polish off those customer personas

 How will you produce the lead magnet?
-Canva is great for a cheeky cheat sheet but something longer might deserve InDesign
+If you're producing a PDF, Canva is great for a cheeky cheat sheet but something longer might deserve InDesign.

-How will you promote it – eg some low-cost Facebook ads, organically via your social media?
+How will you promote it – eg Facebook ads, organically via your social media?

 What will you do with people’s information after you have it?
-Do you need to set up an email sequence in MailChimp or something similar?
+Add them to a newsletter mailing list?
+Or maybe set up an email sequence to nurture them towards a purchase?
+How will you manage that process?

 Are you ready to be compliant with relevant data protection / GDPR rules – like providing a way for people to unsubscribe?
 Have you paid your data protection fee to the ICO?